Cycle classes in overconvergent rigid cohomology and a semistable Lefschetz $(1,1)$ theorem: Introduction

 Many of the deepest conjectures in arithmetic and algebraic geometry concern the existence of algebraic cycles on varieties with certain properties.
 For example, the Hodge and Tate conjectures state, roughly speaking, that on smooth and projective varieties over $\C$ (Hodge) or finitely generated fields (Tate) every cohomology class which `looks like' the class of a cycle is indeed so.
 One can also pose variational forms of these conjectures, giving conditions for extending algebraic classes from one fibre of a smooth, projective morphism $f:X\rightarrow S$ to the whole space.
 For divisors, the Hodge forms of both these conjectures (otherwise known as the Lefschetz $(1,1)$ theorem) are relatively straightforward to prove, using the exponential map, but even for divisors the Tate conjecture remains wide open in general.

 Applying the principle that deformation problems in characteristic $p$ should be studied using $p$-adic cohomology, Morrow in \cite{Mor14} formulated a crystalline variational Tate conjecture for smooth and proper families $f:X\rightarrow S$ of varieties in characteristic $p$, and proved the conjecture for divisors, at least when $f$ is projective.
-The key step of the proof is a version of this result over $S=\spec{k\pow{t_1,\ldots,t_n}}$, which when $n=1$ is a direct equicharacteristic analogue of Berthelot and Ogus' theorem \cite[Theorem 3.8]{BO83} on lifting line bundles from characteristic $0$ to characteristic $p$.
+The key step of the proof is a version of this result over $S=\spec{k\pow{t_1,\ldots,t_n}}$, with $k$ a perfect field of characteristic $p$.
+When $n=1$ this is a direct equicharacteristic analogue of Berthelot and Ogus' theorem \cite[Theorem 3.8]{BO83} on lifting line bundles from characteristic $p$ to characteristic $0$.

 Morrow's proof of the local statement uses some fairly heavy machinery from motivic homotopy theory, in particular a `continuity' result for topological cyclic homology.
-In this article we provide a new proof of the local crystalline variational Tate conjecture for divisors, at least over the base $S=\spec{k\pow{t}}$, which only uses some fairly basic properties of the de\thinspace Rham--Witt complex.
+In this article we provide a new proof of the local crystalline variational Tate conjecture for divisors, at least over the base $S=\spec{k\pow{t}}$, which only uses some fairly basic properties of the de\thinspace Rham--Witt complex, and is close in spirit to the approach taken in \cite{Mor15}.
 The point of giving this proof is that it adapts essentially verbatim to the case of semistable reduction, once the corresponding basic properties of the \emph{logarithmic} de\thinspace Rham--Witt complex are in place.